eluv-io/rag-challenge/README.md

 ## Evaluation

 This project is intentionally open ended.
 You are free to use whatever strategies you can come up with to generate the best responses possible!
-Please explain your strategy in a README.md, and feel free to write about other things you may have tried.
+Please explain your strategy in a README.md, and feel free to write about other things you may have tried or challenges you ran into.
 Your submission will be assessed by the quality of your agent's responses as well as the writeup of your strategy.

-You may include example questions and responses from your agent in your writeup to showcase some good examples.
+You may include example questions and responses from your agent in your writeup to showcase some examples you are particularly proud of.